7MustafaAdelIbrahim/Data-cleaning/README.md

 ### Missingness types
 This leads us to missingness types. there are a variety of types of missing data.

-	•	Missing Completely at Random data: is when there's missing data completely due to randomness, and there is no systematic relationship between missing 			data and remaining values, such data entry errors.
+	•Missing Completely at Random data: is when there's missing data completely due to randomness, and there is no systematic relationship between missing 			data and remaining values, such data entry errors.
-	•	Missing at Random data: Despite a slightly deceiving name, It's when there is a systematic relationship between missing data and other observed 		values.
+	•Missing at Random data: Despite a slightly deceiving name, It's when there is a systematic relationship between missing data and other observed 		values.
-	•	Missing not at Random: There is a systematic relationship between a column's missing values and unobserved values.
+	•Missing not at Random: There is a systematic relationship between a column's missing values and unobserved values.

 ## How to deal with missing data?
 There's a variety of ways of dealing with missing data.

 	1- dropping missing data.
-	2-	imputing them with statistical measures such as mean, median or mode, 3-	imputing them with more complicated algorithmic approaches or ones that require some machine learning.
+	2-imputing them with statistical measures such as mean, median or mode, 3-imputing them with more complicated algorithmic approaches or ones that require some machine learning.
 Each missingness type requires a specific 		approach, and each type of approach has drawbacks and positives.